hol-workshop/migrate_to_atp/README.md

 _**NOTE**:Editing uses **vi** editor, so you have to press **i** for editing the file, when you are done press **:wq** then **hit enter** for save & quit._

-After that add your extract using below commands
+3. To create your extract process issue below commands:

 ```
 add extract extdmp, exttrailsource ./dirdat/pd